Mailu/Mailu/docs/faq.rst

 If a domain name (e.g. example.com) is specified, then this makes sure that only users from this domain will be allowed to login.
-After successfull login the domain part will be striped and the rest used as username in NextCloud. e.g. 'username@example.com' will be 'username' in NextCloud.
+After successfull login the domain part will be striped and the rest used as username in Nextcloud. e.g. 'username@example.com' will be 'username' in Nextcloud.
 Disable this behaviour by changing true (the fifth parameter) to false.

 *Issue reference:* `575`_.